Damar Travel Apprenticeships

-The 15 to 18 month Travel Consultant Apprenticeship has been designed for employees within the travel and tourism sector who would benefit from further training and development.
+The Travel Consultant Apprenticeship has been designed for employees within the travel and tourism sector who would benefit from further training and development.
 It will build the apprentice’s knowledge of geography, customer service, legal and compliance, industry technology and their own personal development within the business and leisure travel industry.

 The Damar Difference

 Damar Training are one of just a handful of training providers delivering this valuable travel and tourism qualification.
-We maximise the benefits that apprenticeship training can bring to businesses by:
+We maximise the benefits that travel apprenticeships can bring to businesses by:

 - Using our experience of delivering the Travel Apprenticeship since its creation